 Is Codex's MCP support the same as Claude Code's?

 The protocol is the same — any server that speaks MCP works in both.
-The configuration format differs: Claude Code uses a claude mcp add command, while Codex uses TOML in ~/.codex/config.toml.
+The setup flow differs: Claude Code uses a claude mcp add CLI command, while Codex uses its desktop-app settings UI.
 Servers are interchangeable; only the client config differs.

-Do I need an OpenAI API key separately from my Hatchable token?
+Do I need an OpenAI account separately from my Hatchable account?

 Yes.
-Your OpenAI API key (configured during codex login) authenticates Codex to OpenAI's models.
-Your Hatchable token authenticates Codex's MCP calls to Hatchable.
-They're separate services and separate credentials.
+Your OpenAI account authenticates Codex to OpenAI's models.
+Your Hatchable account (created automatically the first time you click Authenticate) authorizes Codex's MCP calls to Hatchable.
+They're separate services and separate logins.

 Can I use multiple MCP servers in Codex at once?